mickeypearce/oradew-vscode/README.md

 ## Configuration

 Workspace supports a base configuration file (`oradewrc.json`) and an additional configuration file for each environment (`oradewrc.DEV.json`, `oradewrc.TEST.json`, `oradewrc.UAT.json`, ...).
-The base configuration contains settings that are usually common across all environments but can be extended (overloaded) optionally by environment specific configurations.
+The base configuration settings apply to all environments, unless an environment specific configuration file exists that extends the base.

 Configuraton files are not required.
 Default values will be assumed in case they are not present.
 The following settings are available (`oradewrc*.json`):